ComScore

 • Run Time: 1 hour 23 minutes

 Lucy Liu, Jesse McCartney and Raven-Symoné lend their voices to the fairy crew in this easy-to-watch animated feature, in which Tinkerbell finally gets the top billing status she deserves.
 It’s wholesome and not too scary, but still not snoozy.
-In other words, this one was clearly made with the needs of little kids in mind.
+In other words, this one was clearly made with the needs of younger kids in mind.

 44. Up (2009)